CDCgov/dibbs-query-connector/query-connector/README.md

 Adjust your `DATABASE_URL` as needed.

-Add your API key as an environment variable called `ERSD_API_KEY` in the `.env` file so that it can be accessed when running the Query Connector app.
+Add your API keys as an environment variables called `ERSD_API_KEY` and `UMLS_API_KEY` in the `.env` file so that they can be accessed when running the Query Connector app.

 #### Running Keycloak for Authentication

 ```
-docker compose up -f docker-compose-dev.yaml up Keycloak
+docker compose up -f docker-compose-dev.yaml up keycloak
 ```

-To login via Keycloak, use the following credentials:
+To login via Keycloak, make sure your `.env` is updated using `cp` command above and use the following credentials to login at `localhost:8080` after spinning up the container:

 ```
 Username: qc-admin